ulysses8791/ulysses8791.github.io/484_24S_syllabus.md

 ## Final Project

-Information about the final project will appear in [Canvas](https://canvas.psu.edu) and [Gradescope](https://www.gradescope.com) on Week 13.
+Information about the final project will appear in [Gradescope](https://www.gradescope.com) on Week 13.

 The deadline for submission of your final project is __Monday April 29, 2024 at 09:00__.